Summer Springboard

 About This Course

-A engineering program for teens on a university campus in Cambridge, MA
+A engineering program for teens in Cambridge, MA

 Eager to explore multiple aspects of engineering?
 This hands-on engineering course is open to all students, with no prerequisites, making it ideal for freshmen while still presenting meaningful challenges for seniors.
 Students will engage in an integrated project that brings together smaller tasks to design, build, and fly a radio-controlled model aircraft.
 Project choices will shape the complexity of the work, encouraging students to apply and expand their understanding of physics, math, and engineering through practical, real-world applications.